src-d/blog/content/post/github_stars.md

 We see that the fit is good.
 It's parameters are: μ=-15.31, σ=5.23.
-We crop the observed interval by 1000, it contains 93% of all the analysed repositories and does not include very high rated noisy samples (as seen on the histogram or from on full PDF).
+We crop the observed interval by 1000, it contains 93% of all the analysed repositories and does not include very high rated noisy samples (as seen on the histogram or on full PDF).
+Those noisy samples are unstably, randomly distributed and are not fittable.
 Let's compare the log-normal hypothesis with the [power-law](https://en.wikipedia.org/wiki/Power_law#Power-law_probability_distributions) and [exponential](https://en.wikipedia.org/wiki/Exponential_distribution) ones.